Vizzuality/half-earth-v3/_docs/dev/architecture/state-management.md

 - So inside the pages `selectors` we merge the `location` state with the `initial state` defined for each page to get the _actual_ state of the app and pass it to page components to define the way they should be displayed (both `globe` and `ui` state).

  ![`location` with UI and GLOBE keys](/public/store-example1.png)

+ ## UI and globe params (WIP)

+ UI params:
+ - activeCategoryLayers: temporal url parameter to store the active layers of the map layers tab between the data globe and the AOI page.
+This parameter is reset once we get the needed layers information
+ - activeLayers:  Active layers on the globe